-- (A) Parent notified and conference arranged at earliest possible time. - (B) A ten-day suspension pending the right of the student to attend an expulsion meeting according to due process. - (C) Barred from participating in or attending all school-related activities until a decision is made by the expulsion examiner concerning a meeting. - (D) Expulsion charges are initiated and an expulsion meeting is scheduled to determine the length of the expulsion period.
-At the expulsion meeting a recommendation will be made by the middle school principal to the Examiner based on the student's overall discipline record and the student's willingness to seek counseling from an approved agency.
+- (A) The parent will be notified, and conference will be arranged at the earliest possible time. - (B) A ten-day suspension pending the right of the student to attend an expulsion meeting according to due process. - (C) Barred from participating in or attending all school-related activities until a decision is made by the expulsion examiner concerning a meeting. - (D) Expulsion charges are initiated and an expulsion meeting is scheduled to determine the length of the expulsion period.
+At the expulsion meeting, a recommendation will be made by the middle school principal to the Examiner based on the student's overall discipline record and the student's willingness to seek counseling from an approved agency.
 Based on these factors, the penalty could range from remaining in school on a probationary status to expulsion from school for a period of time up to one year. - (6) Subsequent Offenders and Sellers: - (A) Suspension from school pending expulsion following due process procedures will be implemented.